allison9y/prestoi/README.md

 ## Run the stoichiometry_prediction.py
 The script requires 4 arguments:
   1. input_fasta : file path to the target fasta file
-  2. stoichiometries : Comma separated valid stoichiometries intended to be tested
+  2. stoichiometries : comma separated valid stoichiometries intended to be tested
   3. output_path : desired output path for the results
   4. num_models : number of models intended to be generated for each stoichiometry